 What is a Giclée?

-Giclée is French word meaning “spraying of ink.”
+Giclée is a coined French word meaning “spraying of ink.”
 An acrylic-based ink is sprayed directly onto watercolor paper or canvas.
 This ink has amazing permanency and light fastness.
 Watercolor and acrylics painted on paper, are reproduced on cotton rag paper and hand torn, creating a deckled edge.
 The torn edge can be covered with a matt for traditional framing or floated and raised to show off the quality of the printing.
 Ellen’s giclées are hand signed and numbered unless they are an open (unlimited) edition.